 - Avoid activities that your child finds hard to stop (playing video games, watching TV)

 These techniques may not always work, but they may set the stage for a successful and meltdown-free night for your child.

 While most meltdowns can be managed without medication, some cases of aggression and violent meltdowns might require additional help.
 Consult your child’s doctor when considering medication.

 Some antipsychotic medications like Risperdal (risperidone) and Abilify (aripiprazole) have been found to be effective in treating aggression and irritability in children with autism.
 Both of these medications are approved by the FDA.
 Risperdal can be given to children as young as five years old, and Abilify for children six years old and older.

-Autism meltdowns, tantrums, and aggression may all be part of raising a child on the spectrum.
-While these can be difficult to manage at times, having the right strategies that work for your child can significantly improve your child’s ability to regulate his/her emotions in the future.
-As a parent, you know your child best and should, therefore, keep finding the most effective and safest ways to help your child during a meltdown or tantrum.
+Meltdowns, tantrums, and aggression may all be part of raising a child on the spectrum.
+While these can be difficult to manage at times, having the right strategies can significantly improve his/her ability to regulate emotions in the future.
+As a parent, you know your child best and should, therefore, keep looking for the most effective and safest ways to help your child during a meltdown or tantrum.

 Meltdowns – National Autistic Society.
 Retrieved from: https://www.autism.org.uk/about/behaviour/meltdowns.aspx

 What Causes Tantrums? – Healthline.
 Retrieved from: https://www.healthline.com/symptom/tantrums